robertopauletto/javascript/README.md

   <a name="constructors--use-class"></a><a name="9.1"></a>
   - [9.1](#constructors--use-class) Always use `class`.
 Avoid manipulating `prototype` directly.

-    > Why? `class` syntax is more concise and easier to reason about.
+    > Perchè? `class` syntax is more concise and easier to reason about.

     ```javascript
-    // bad
+    // male
     function Queue(contents = []) {
       this.queue = [...contents];
     }